 East by Southwest

 We've been to East by Southwest a few times now.
 It's an Asian fusion spot with many vegan options on the menu.

 They had some inventive vegan sushi on the menu, so Kevin got some rolls.
 They also made him inari nigiri off menu.

-The next visit, Kevin got sushi again but I tried their vegan pho.
+Another time I tried their vegan pho.
 You don't see vegan pho everywhere so you've got to try it when you find it.
 This one was a touch salty but still tasty.

 The Living Tree

 As of July 2021, this place may be in the process of being sold.
 You may want to call before heading there in case it is closed or the menu has changed.